 On each day of the course, mini-pupils are offered the opportunity to attend court or other hearings, to work on legal research in Chambers and attend conferences.
 Early evening de-briefing sessions are organised and followed up with a variety of workshops and lectures.
 It is expected that mini-pupils will attend the whole week.

-Our next Mini Pupillage Week will be held from Monday 30 September 2019 through to Friday 4 October.
+Our next Mini Pupillage Week will be held from Monday 10 February 2020 to Friday 14 February 2020.
+Please CLICK HERE to be taken to the online application form.

 Please note that we cannot let unsuccessful applicants know of the outcome of their application quite simply because of the large number of applications we receive during each opening.